At Elite Pool Inspections, we are passionate about pool

 Moreover, you will no longer need to worry about compliance.
 We take pride in offering exceptional services that go beyond, enabling you to get a pool safety compliance certificate.
 Our goal is to help you protect your family and friends especially the small children from preventable accidents in your pool area This way, we help you have peace of mind knowing that your family and visitors are safe and that you are compliant.
 Elite Pool Inspections offers pool safety inspections in Brisbane, Ipswich, Sunshine Coast and Gold Coast and surrounding suburbs.

-Properties that have non-shared pools such as private residences need pool safety certificate before they are sold or leased.
+Properties that have non-shared pools such as private residences need to have a pool safety inspection service to obtain pool safety certificate before they are sold or leased.
 The buyers to such a residence need to obtain a compliance certificate within 90 days of acquiring the property if the seller did not have a valid pool safety certificate in Brisbane, Ipswich, Sunshine Coast, Gold Coast and QLD.
 Once the pool safety inspection has been carried out by a qualified inspector, you receive a pool safety certificate.
 The certificate is valid for only two years.

 This is the minimum requirements that a spa or a swimming pool barrier must have to comply with pool safety laws in Queensland.
 Our pool safety inspections check whether the fence complies with these laws.
 The law applies to the following type of pools,

-Our accredited pool inspector services inspect your barrier.
+Our pool safety inspections services use accredited pool inspectors to inspect your barrier.
 Gates, and pool area for compliance and safety.
 We also check on any safety breaches and also advise on how you can effectively address them to be compliant and also ensure the safety of your family.
 Once you have resolved these issues, you can now receive a Compliance Certificate.
 This certificate is usually a vital part of your contract of lease or sale.
 The beauty of our service is that we are accredited to conduct pool safety fence inspections in Brisbane, Ipswich, Sunshine Coast and Gold Coast for both private residences and shared pools.